This post may include affiliate links. That means if you click and make a purchase, I may earn a small commission.

 Here are five books that fit the “thriller without a mystery” category.
 All are some of my favorite reads, so I know this is the type of book I should read more of.
 Are there others like this that you would recommend?

 Want to print this list?
-Sign up for access to my exclusive Book List Library to get printables of all my favorite book lists!
+Sign up for the email list and get access to my exclusive Book List Library.
+You’ll get printables of all my favorite book lists!
 Get your lists